My AWS Config rule doesn't work, and I want to troubleshoot the issue.

 }

-Identify the PutEvaluations event that has a User name value matching the Lambda function name.
-Review the errorMessage for details.
+To find more information about the error, review PutEvaluations events in your logs that have a User name value that matches the Lambda function name.
+Then, review the errorMessage for details.

-- If the permissions are correct, review the Lambda function code for any raised exceptions.
-For more details, review the logs in the Amazon CloudWatch log group (/aws/lambda/FunctionName) associated with the Lambda function.
-Add a print statement in the code to generate more debugging logs.
+If the permissions for the role are correct, then review the Lambda function code for raised exceptions.
+For more details, review the logs in the /aws/lambda/FunctionName Amazon CloudWatch log group that's associated with the Lambda function.

 Related information

-Why can't I create or delete organization config rules?
+Why can't I create or delete config rules for AWS Organizations in AWS Config?